chapel-lang/chapel/doc/platforms/aws.rst

 5. Create or select a private key.

+   - If creating the key, you will need to download the ``.pem`` identity file.
+     This will be used in the next step to access the instance.

 6. `Access the launched instance`_ via ssh using the private key chosen before.

+   - Summarizing the AWS documentation linked above, you can ssh into the instance using the ``.pem`` identity file downloaded in the previous step with the following command: ``ssh -i /path/to/key.pem username@hostname``

 .. _Access the launched instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html?icmpid=docs_ec2_console